carlnewton/carlnewton.github.io/content/posts/location-based-social-network/index.md

 It may be important for an administrator to be able to create _Areas_ within their instance so that users can further filter by their local district.
 What if, after growing, the administrator would prefer to not pay for and administer the hosting of their entire county, but instead only for their local town?
 Perhaps it should be possible to export data for entire _Areas_ to be moved to new instances.
 Or, perhaps the simpler solution, it should be possible for some administrators to be permitted to administer specific _Areas_ of an instance only.

-## Let’s Wrap This Up

-In conclusion, to the best of my knowledge, it should be feasible to build a decentralised social platform that will allow users to submit and see content relevant to their location, even when travelling.

-Here are some questions for you:
+## Where Do We Go From Here?

+There are a great deal of unknowns right now, and I could really do with feedback.
+If this article could entice someone to help make it a reality, that'd be wonderful!
+But I don't really know if it's something people would want.

+I think the very next thing is to see if the idea stirs conversation, so please drop me any feedback.
+Here are some questions you might be able to answer:

-* Do you foresee any technical hurdles that I've missed?
+* Do you think that there are any technical issues that would prevent this from being feasable?
-* Would you use it?
+* How should it be different from what I've described?
+* Do you think it's something that you'd like to use?